Waiting for your results? Register for Clearing updates

 Alongside specialist theoretical and thematic units, you’ll get a comprehensive grounding in the practical elements of archaeology and anthropology through working in our cutting-edge labs and out in the field.
 In your second year you’ll have the opportunity to specialise in social or biological, anthropology or archaeology, or if you’d like to take a broader focus, you can continue to study elements of all these disciplines.

 The course also includes five or 30 weeks in the world of work (depending on the length of degree you choose), which you can complete at home or abroad.
 It’s a great way to cultivate the experience and contacts you’ll need to secure work after you graduate.
+Participation in BU’s renowned field school – the Place Field School – allows you to gain a wide range of practical skills.

 100% of our final year students agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an Open Day.